kitnil/awesome/README.md

 ## Java

+- [guacamole-client](https://github.com/glyptodon/guacamole-client) - The Guacamole project is now Apache Guacamole (http://guacamole.apache.org/).
+This repository has been repurposed as the base for the Apache Guacamole packages built for Glyptodon Enterprise.
 - [Tusky](https://github.com/tuskyapp/Tusky) - An Android client for the microblogging server Mastodon
 - [checkstyle](https://github.com/checkstyle/checkstyle) - Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 By default it supports the Google Java Style Guide and Sun Code Conventions, but is highly configurable.
 It can be invoked with an ANT task and a command line program.
 - [search-guard](https://github.com/floragunncom/search-guard) - Search Guard is an Open Source Elasticsearch plugin that offers encryption, authentication, and authorisation.